Quantum-MultiScale-Template/DFT-Intro/README.md

-# LLNL-1
+# Quantum Multiscale Schools
-DFT and DFT embedding: Ways to approach the mesoscopic world with ab-initio methods (without cutting corners)

-# How to:
+Introduction to DFT (Kohn-Sham and Orbital-Free)

+# You will be asked to
+- Be able to vizualize a jupyter notebook.
 - Anwer polls and challenges: add a new cell after the poll and insert your answer(s).
 - Submit your notebook to instructor: simply save your notebook, then git commit and push.

-# Your instructors:
+# Team Rutgers:
  - Michele Pavanello m.pavanello@rutgers.edu
- - Xuecheng Shao
  - Xin Chen
  - Jessica Martinez
  - Valeria Rios Vargas